+- Logistician

-- Logistics Manager
+- · Logistics Manager

 - Logistics Analyst

-- Logistics Engineer
+- · Logistics Engineer

-- Supply Chain Analyst
+- · Supply Chain Analyst

 - Supply Chain Manager

 - Operations Manager

-Graduates of the Rasmussen College Supply Chain and Logistics Management program will learn in-demand skills and strategies in the areas of global logistics, operations, materials management, supply chain, and decision-making.
+Graduates of this program will learn in-demand skills and strategies in the areas of global logistics, operations, materials management, supply chain, and decisionmaking.
 Graduates will be prepared to lead the flow of goods with skills and methodologies valued by employers, including management of systems, process improvement, sustainability, and advanced technologies.
-Graduates will support their future employers through leadership, cross-functional collaboration, research, problem resolution, and forecasting.
+Graduates will support their future employers through leadership, cross-functional collaboration, research, problem-resolution, and forecasting.
 Faculty in the Supply Chain and Logistics Management program will provide an experiential learning environment which advances theory to practical application ensuring graduates are career-ready and prepared for a modern global economy.